drlippman/IMathAS-Extras/README.md

 Once set up, put `$CFG['GEN']['livepollserver'] = 'your.server.com'` and
 `$CFG['GEN']['livepollpassword'] = 'yourpassword'` in your IMathAS config.php.

+Note that the livepoll server runs on port 3000, so make sure your server is set to allow connections on port 3000.

 ## mmltex
 This script will attempt to convert all the `<math>` tags in an HTML document to Wordpress-style latex tags using an xsl transform